-Section 1893(h) of the Act expands the RAC program to Medicare Part C and Part D. However, despite the success of RACs in Medicare FFS, RAC vendors have found the incentives for performing recovery audits of the Medicare Part C program not viable because of differing payment structures, a narrow scope of payment error, and unlimited appeal timeframes.

-The same objectives that a Part C RAC would pursue (i.e., identifying and recouping overpayments) are being met through contract-level Risk Adjustment Data Validation (RADV) audits conducted by CMS with the use of non-RAC contractors that perform medical record review, payment error calculations, and other supportive tasks.
+Although the RAC program under section 1893(h) includes Medicare Part C and Part D, and despite the success of RACs in Medicare FFS, RAC vendors have not found the incentives for performing recovery audits of the Medicare Part C program to be viable because of differing payment structures, a narrow scope of payment error, and unlimited appeal timeframes.
+Instead, CMS has been able to accomplish the same objectives that a Part C RAC would pursue (i.e., identifying and recouping overpayments) via contract-level Risk Adjustment Data Validation (RADV) audits conducted by non-RAC contractors that perform medical record review, payment error calculations, and other supportive tasks.
 The contract-level RADV audit program is the primary corrective action to reduce the Part C improper payment rate through the identification and collection of overpayments.
 Through contract-level RADV audits, medical records are reviewed and MAOs are held financially accountable when the MAO-submitted diagnostic data for risk adjustment purposes does not conform to program rules.

-In a similar circumstance to the Part C RADV, the objectives that a Part D RAC would pursue (i.e., identifying and recouping overpayments) are being met by the PPI MEDIC, a non-RAC contractor.
+Likewise with respect to the Part D program, CMS accomplishes the objectives that a Part D RAC would pursue (i.e., identifying and recouping overpayments) via another mechanism, the PPI MEDIC, a non-RAC contractor.
 The PPI MEDIC's workload is substantially like that which a Part D RAC would pursue, and the PPI MEDIC has a robust program to identify improper payments.
 After the PPI MEDIC identifies improper payments, CMS requests that plan sponsors delete PDE records that are associated with potential overpayments.
-Subsequently, CMS validates whether plan sponsors delete the PDE records and do not resubmit such PDE records for payment.
+Subsequently, CMS validates that plan sponsors delete such records and do not resubmit them for payment.
 As noted previously, the PPI MEDIC's responsibilities relate to plan oversight and pertain to specific initiatives like data analysis, health plan audits, outreach and education, and law enforcement support.